Ho-lab-jaist/WoTT/README.md

 ```
 This program have been tested to interface with the GUI Visualization of the Haptic JacKet.
 Please modify according to your needs.

+The hapticAPI module is invoked every time the Deformed Event of tactile device is detected.
+This event is captured and processed for communication with vibration modules using ```utils/SensingCells``` class

 ## Contributing